proycon/procmapgen/README.md

 Usage:

 ```
-$ ./target/release/procmapgen --help
+$ cargo run -- --help
 ```

-It's fun to use this with ``watch`` to random ones continuously:
+It's fun to use this with ``watch`` to see random ones continuously:

 ```
 $ watch -n 0.5 ./target/release/procmapgen